COSIMA/libaccessom2/README.md

 # What am I doing now

 Reading time coordinates is very time consuming on raijin, working on caching this.
-Do this using a new ncvar class.
+New ncvar class solves this.

 CI tests (in priority):
     - Reproducing previous results (e.g. compare against current ACCESS-OM2 output).